-Gurnick Academy of Medical Arts' students, faculty, and staff in violation of this policy are subject to disciplinary probation, suspension, or termination at the discretion of Gurnick Academy of Medical Arts' administration.
-In addition, any user found in violation of State or Federal laws is responsible for the consequences of their actions which may include civil action or criminal prosecution.
+Gurnick Academy of Medical Arts students, faculty, and staff violating this policy are subject to disciplinary probation, suspension, or termination at the discretion of Gurnick Academy of Medical Arts administration.
+In addition, any user violating State or Federal laws is responsible for the consequences of their actions, including civil action or criminal prosecution.